pustotnik/zenmake/docs/buildconf-substitutions.rst

 the full power of the python language can be used to make any kind of substitution but YAML format has some constraints and does not support substitutions in specification.
-In some cases you can use YAML anchors and aliases but this method is a little verbose, not very obvious and can not be used as a substitution inside a string.
+In some cases you can use YAML anchors and aliases but this method is a little verbose, not very obvious and cannot be used as a substitution inside a string.

 ZenMake supports static substitution variables that has syntax similar to syntax of dynamic substitutions but are proccessed during parsing of YAML buildconf data